bertaplandolit/MNIST_MLOps-2/README.md

 │
 ├── tests                <- Test files
 │
-├── MNIST_MLOps-2  <- Source code for use in this project.
+├── MNIST_MLOps  <- Source code for use in this project.
 │   │
 │   ├── __init__.py      <- Makes folder a Python module
 │   │